bsccf/Uni-notes/SESA1015/Flight mechanics/Flight mechanics 7/gliding without thrust.md

 We can model [[Angle of attack]] as $\theta$ then work with that to define useful relationships

 #### Angle of attack
+We can get a descent approximation of angle of attack from the [[lift to drag ratio]] using the method below:
 $$\begin{align*}
    & & L &= W \cos \theta & D = W\sin\theta\\
 \frac{D}{L} &= \frac{W\sin\theta}{W \cos \theta}\\